zweistein1326/portfolio/README.md

 To initiate
 1. clone the repository
-2. navigate the the folder
+2. navigate to the test folder
 3. npm install
 4. npm start